 Disclosure: I do earn a commission if you signup to Bluehost using my link at no additional cost to you.
 Please know that I only recommend products and services that I find helpful and useful.
 If you do choose to purchase through my affiliate link, thank you for your support!

 If you started your site on WordPress.com and are now thinking about making a move over to the self-hosted version you are in luck.
-The process of moving a site and all the content from .com to .org version is pretty simple and can be done in few minutes.
+The process of moving a site and all the content from .com to .org version is pretty simple and can be done in few minutes thanks to the WordPress Importer plugin.
+The plugin has been used by more than 8 million bloggers already.
+Thanks to the blog redirection feature you will still keep your visitors, your subscribers and your search engine rankings.
 Here is my step-by-step guide:

-- Optional: You can choose to redirect your old site to your new site in order to keep any traffic.
+In order to retain your traffic, subscribers and search engine visitors you should redirect your old site to your new site.
 In the spirit of WordPress.com not even that is free.
-You need to buy the “Site Redirect” add-on for $13 per year to redirect all the traffic to your new blog.
+You need to go into the “Store” in your WordPress.com admin.
+You need to buy the “Site Redirect” add-on for $13 per year to forward all the traffic to your new blog.
+Click on “Buy-Now”.

 - WordPress.com utilizes the software which you can download at WordPress.org

 - All the basic services are free